-At its public meeting on September 14, 2011, the Florida Transportation Commission conducted the statutorily required Performance and Production Review of the Florida Department of Transportation (FDOT) for Fiscal Year 2010/11 (copy enclosed).
+At its public meeting on September 20, 2012, the Florida Transportation Commission conducted the statutorily required Performance and Production Review of the Florida Department of Transportation (FDOT) for Fiscal Year 2011/12 (copy enclosed).
 FDOT Secretary Ananth Prasad, the FDOT district secretaries and the Turnpike Enterprise Executive Director were present and participated in the review.

-This marks the twentieth year the Commission has conducted this evaluation of the Department's performance.
-Fiscal Year 2010/11 was an exceptional year for the Department.
+This marks the twenty-first year the Commission has conducted this evaluation of the Department's performance.
+Fiscal Year 2011/12 was another exceptional year for the Department.
 The Commission uses 37 measures - 20 primary and 17 secondary - to evaluate the Department's performance.
 The 20 primary measures are metrics that assess major Departmental functions, measure an end product or outcome, with results that are, with few exceptions, within the Department's control.
-The Department met or exceeded 18 of the primary measures.
-The two primary measures that were not met were in the areas of construction contract cost adjustments, an objective requiring exceptional performance, and public transportation capacity improvement; a measure which has been impacted by the economic downturn.
+The Department met or exceeded 18 of the primary measures for the second consecutive year.
+The two primary measures not met were in the areas of construction contract cost adjustments and lane miles of capacity improvement projects.
+Actual FY 2011/12 results for these measures were 84.9 percent and 89.7 percent, respectively, compared to an objective of greater than or equal to 90%.

-Looking back over FY 2010/11, the Department was successful in beginning construction on 307 lane miles of additional roadway to the State Highway System (SHS).
-It also let to contract 2,522 lane miles of roadway to be resurfaced on the SHS.
-The Department was successful in beginning construction on 120 bridge repair and 14 bridge replacement projects.
-By the end of the fiscal year, the Department closed out 451 construction projects with a total dollar value of \$2.56 billion and let \$1.9 billion in new construction contracts, while managing \$5.9 billion in contracts currently underway.
+The Department was successful in beginning construction on 250 lane miles of additional roadway to the State Highway System (SHS).
+It also let to contract 2,479 lane miles of roadway to be resurfaced on the SHS.
+The Department was successful in beginning construction on 113 bridge repair and 18 bridge replacement projects.
+By the end of the fiscal year, the Department closed out 385 construction projects with a total dollar value of \$2.09 billion and let \$2.36 billion in new construction contracts.

 The Department continues to make significant strides in producing projects within their original time and cost.
-In the area of construction contract adjustments, for the 451 projects completed last year, the Department completed 88.9 percent within 20 percent of their original estimated time (the goal is 80 percent).
-The Department also completed 87.1 percent within 10 percent of their original cost, just shy of the 90 percent goal.
+In the area of construction contract adjustments, for the 385 projects completed last year, the Department completed 89.4 percent within 20 percent of their original estimated time (the objective is 80 percent).

-www.ftc.state.fl.us (850) 414-4105 605 Suwannee Street, Tallahassee, FL 32399-0450, MS 9 Fax (850) 414-4234
+www.fic.state.fl.us (850) 414-4105 605 Suwannee Street, Tallahassee, FL 32399-0450, MS 9 Fax (850) 414-4234

-The Honorable Rick Scott September 20, 2011 Page Two
+The Honorable Rick Scott, Governor October 18, 2012 Page Two